The Reinvention of Company Culture

 It’s great to have all these streams of feedback; however, if you don’t make any changes and do nothing with the information you’ve collected, your efforts are wasted.

-Not actioning people’s feedback can be worse than never asking for feedback in the first place.
-If people have taken the time to give you their internal opinion on the business and you don’t listen, people will likely feel that their opinion is not valuable, which can lead to being demotivated and unengaged.
+Not acting on people’s feedback can be worse than never asking for feedback in the first place.
+If people have taken the time to give you their internal opinion on the business and you don’t listen, they will likely feel that their opinion is not valuable, which can lead to demotivation and disengagement.

-When you analyse your feedback, you should be partnering this with a possible solution.
-It may not be possible to action all your solutions at one time but showing that you are making constant improvements and changes to your business shows you care about your employees and bettering your company culture for them.
+When you analyse your feedback, you should partner this with a possible solution.
+It may not be possible to implement all your solutions at once, but showing that you are constantly improving and changing your business shows you care about your employees and bettering your company culture for them.

 Why listen?